 Managing weapons & ammunition

-Today, our work is focused in rural areas, clearing landmines that have plagued communities for over 30 years.
+Today, our work is focused in rural areas, clearing mines that have plagued communities for over 30 years.
 Safe land allows access to vital resources like water.
 Minefields can become fields of crops, houses can be built and livestock grazed without fear of accidents.

 In partnership with the Angolan police and military, we have also destroyed thousands of unwanted weapons and tons of ammunition, reducing the risk of armed violence or unplanned explosions.
-Finally, we keep people safe by teaching risk education—preventing devastating accidents like Manuel’s until we can remove all the landmines and explosives for good.
+Finally, we keep people safe by teaching risk education—preventing devastating accidents until we can remove all the landmines and explosives for good.

 Stories from Angola